How do men's and women's brains differ?

 According to a research, men's brains have stronger connections within each brain hemisphere, making them better in learning and performing a single task, for instance navigating and reading maps, whereas women's brains have stronger connections between the two hemisphere, which means that they are better at remembering faces, words and information about other people, but they have also longer attention spans and they are "multi-tasking", that is better in doing several things at the same time.
 Not everyone agrees on these results because brain connections aren't hard-wired and also because it's impossible to generalise in such a hard subject like human brain, but personally I agree with them, especially on reading maps (and sense of direction in general) for men and on being multi-tasking and on longer concentration spans for women.

-In reply to emiliano favali
+In reply to EMILIANO FAVALI

 Re: How do men's and women's brains differ?